jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Operation-Guide/Networking/Elastic-IP-For-Edge-Cloud.md

 ### Remove Out of Shared Bandwidth

-- Turn on the Console, click **Elastic IP List Page** in the left navigation bar, select a target EIP, click **Move Out of Shared Bandwidth** in operation or log in the details and then click **Move Out of Shared Bandwidth** in operation to complete the operations.<br/>
+- Turn on the Console, click **Elastic IP** in the left navigation bar to open list page, select a target EIP, click **Move Out of Shared Bandwidth** in operation or log in the details and then click **Move Out of Shared Bandwidth** in operation to complete the operations.<br/>

 - After an elastic IP is moved out of Shared Bandwidth, please note:<br/>
   1. The bandwidth and additional uplink bandwidth cap before addition to Shared Bandwidth will be restored;<br/>